mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 #### WDS

-Windows Deployment Services (WDS, which is incuded with Windows Server) can be used to provide responses to PXE boot requests.
+Windows Deployment Services (WDS, which is incuded with Windows Server) can be used to provide responses to PXE boot requests, and can be configured to serve non-Windows NBPs.

-**Note**: WDS is now largely deprecated (only a few aspects are still supported).
+**Note 1**: WDS is now largely deprecated (only a few aspects are still supported).

+**Note 2**: On certain systems, the OpenCore `TextRenderer` setting must be set to one of the `System` values in order to see the early output of `wdsmgfw.efi` (the NBP served by default by WDS).
+This can be worked round by pressing either `F12` or `Enter` in the pause after this program has loaded, in order to access the next screen.
+The issue of the early text of this software not appearing in some circumstances is not unique to OpenCore: https://serverfault.com/q/683314

 #### dnsmasq